 In this situation, we can understand all the dates as per the below table,

 |1||Declaration Date||April 20th, 2019||Company A announces and Declares Dividend on this date.|

 |2||Ex-Dividend Date||May 3rd, 2019||You should purchase this particular stock on or before this date.
 It would be 2 days before the record date.|

 |3||Record Date||May 5th, 2019||If you purchased this stock on or before the ex-dividend date, you would be eligible to get dividend benefits.|

-|4||Payment Date||June 5th, 2019||An investor who has been listed in the books of the company on the record date will get dividend payments on this date.|
+|4||Payment Date||June 5th, 2019||An investor listed in the books of the company on the record date will get dividend payments on this date;|

-- On the Record date and Dividend Payout dates, there is no price adjustment by the exchange due to a dividend.
+- On the Record date and Dividend PayoutDividend PayoutThe dividend payout ratio is the ratio between the total amount of dividends paid (preferred and normal dividend) to the company's net income.
+Formula = Dividends/Net Income dates, there is no price adjustment by the exchange due to a dividend.